PASS PROGRAM SCHOLARSHIP GUIDELINES

 The purpose of the PASS Program Scholarship is to provide tuition assistance for minority, economically disadvantaged, or at-risk medical students who wish to attend our live, USMLE/COMLEX review program in Urbana, IL.

 Recipients will receive a credit in the amount of tuition for an 8-week live lecture program (value of $4999.00).
 Student is responsible for housing costs, either in the PASS Program off-site facilities or at another location of their choice, and travel costs.
 Tutoring is included in the scholarship award, but students may purchase additional tutoring at their own cost if they wish.
+The scholarship is only available for our Live Onsite program and cannot be used for any of our Online programs.

 Applications are accepted on a rolling basis, but must be completed in their entirety approximately 30 days prior to the start of the program you wish to attend.
 No off-cycle application will be accepted for scholarship purposes.
 Two scholarships will be granted for each scheduled course start date.